Sex education: You have to start some time, why not now?

 When I suggest they follow it up with their parents, this is quickly dismissed says Evans J., a teacher at a private primary school.

 However, for parents such as Hellen Mwangi, a mother of two whose first daughter got pregnant at 14 during the long holiday, their silence could be because they feel ill-equipped to tackle the topic.

 “A discussion of sex during our day included being told, amid whispers that sex is bad.
 It is this same information we pass on to our children.

-Her sentiments are echoed by Limbe who adds: “We were taught little if anything about love and honoring your partner and the consequences of sex were only limited to how it would ruin your career and embarrass the family.
+Her sentiments are echoed by Limbe who adds, “We were taught little if anything about love and honouring your partner and the consequences of sex were only limited to how it would ruin your career and embarrass the family.